 If stitches were used, they'll be removed after 5 to 7 days.

-If you experience extreme or long-lasting pain or redness and swelling after the surgery, contact Dr. Gruber to find out if these symptoms are normal or a sign of a problem.
+If you experience extreme or long-lasting pain or redness and swelling after the surgery, contact Dr. Su to find out if these symptoms are normal or a sign of a problem.

 Recovery time frame after eyelid surgery

 It is important that you follow all postoperative instructions provided by Dr. Su.
 This will include information about bandages, drains, taking an antibiotic if prescribed, and the level and type of activity that is safe.
 Dr. Su will also provide detailed instructions about the normal symptoms you will experience and any potential signs of complications.
 It is important to realize that the amount of time it takes for recovery varies greatly among individuals.